Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 Tip #7: Match cards from the middle, not the edge of the pyramid

 At move 20, we can match the Jack from the stock with either available 2 from the pyramid.
-We choose the 2 of Hearts because it covers two other cards; getting rid of it therefore benefits us more than getting rid of the 2 of Spades.
-The 2 of Spades is at the edge of the pyramid, and covers only one other card.
+We choose the 2 because it covers two other cards; getting rid of it therefore benefits us more than getting rid of the 2.
+The 2 is at the edge of the pyramid, and covers only one other card.

 Sometimes the card at the edge is one you really need or want to move.
 But if you have no pressing reason not to, you should favor discarding from the middle of the pyramid.